-Everyone wants to be a part of a club, an inclusive club, or an exclusive club, the tag doesn’t matter as long it is allowing being a part of something bigger than oneself.
+Everyone wants to be a part of a club, an inclusive club, or an exclusive club; the tag doesn’t matter as long it allows being a part of something bigger than oneself.
 Networking skills work like oxygen for one’s professional and personal life as well.
 Getting labels - for example, tech community, getting hashtags - for example, we are devs, getting a chance to be a part of online/offline meetups are nothing but efforts to be a part of one or another kind of club.

 The ability to network with people has become one of the necessities to survive in the corporate world.

 Networking is one word for “communicating with people at a professional level”.
 So, Networking is the combination of “making friends” and “not spamming them like your friends”.

 What I meant is when you intend to network with different individuals, you make connections by introducing your verbs (what you do) and by your nouns (who you are, as a professional) not by making the same mistakes (like you became friends with your friends).

 That’s what an individual needs to understand before they proceed further to understand what and how - a professional network should be considered professional to have long-term and a nice connection throughout the relationship.